geevi/home2.0/content/teaching/linear-algebra-ii/index.md

 ##### Office Hours
 I will be available on Teams during the timings given bellow, for clearing any doubts.
+You can sent a direct message to me for joining.
 - Monday, 530-730PM.
 - Thursday, 330-530PM.